kakavi/metabase/docs/enterprise-guide/data-sandboxes.md

 #### Data sandboxes do not work on SQL/native queries

 This goes for both saved or unsaved SQL queries.
-The reason is that Metabase does not currently parse the contents of SQL queries, and therefore can't know conclusively which table(s) are referenced in a query.
+The reason is that Kenga Analytics does not currently parse the contents of SQL queries, and therefore can't know conclusively which table(s) are referenced in a query.
 There are three specific situations to be aware of when it comes to SQL and sandboxes:

 1. If a user has SQL editor access for a given database, they are able to query any table in that database, and will see unfiltered results for any table included in the query.
 Admins can grant SQL editor access for some databases but prohibit it on others as needed.
 2. If a user views a saved SQL/native query, data sandboxes will not filter the results of that query, even if the query includes data from a table for which the user only has sandboxed access.